MPC88/MC_SVGeneralDatCleaner/README.md

 Use
 ===
 1. Make a backup of your general.dat file (found at .\Star Valor\Star Valor_Data\general.dat).
 2. Run MC_SVGeneralDatCleaner.exe.
 3. Point the application to the folder containing Star Valor.exe.
 4. Click "Load general.dat".
 5. Select an ID from the list, click the red cross or press the delete key.
 6. Click "Save general.dat".
+   a.
+Save location must be .\Star Valor\Star Valor_Data\.
+Click "Yes" if asked if you want to overwrite an existing file.
 7. Exit.

-Either the save location must be .\Star Valor\Star Valor_Data\ or you must place the saved file there after creating it.

 <img src="https://github.com/MPC88/MC_SVGeneralDatCleaner/assets/36488378/3df7f938-8ea1-4d85-913a-fb94e5943b1c" width=50% height=50%>